DhruvGupta130/AyuMed/README.md

    - Make sure you have the correct version of Java installed (Java 23 or above is recommended).
 You can verify your Java version by running:
       ```bash
       java -version
      ```

+   - To start the react-application, you can use your Integrated Development Environment (IDE) or run the following command in your terminal:
+       ```bash
+       npm run dev
+       ```

+   - Make sure you have the correct version of Node.js installed.
+You can verify your Node.js version by running:
+      ```bash
+      npm --version
+     ```

 4. **Access the API Documentation**: